ernestyalumni/cs344/README.md

 Curiously, the code runs at either 1.42 msecs. or 1.18 msecs.
 Taking 1.18 msecs, using `__shared__` memory is an improvement over global memory of (1.30 - 1.18)/1.30 * 100 % = 9 %, 9 or 10 percent improvement.

+(EY: 20161002 The following point was resolved in the [forum discussion in Udacity cs344](https://discussions.udacity.com/t/any-one-completed-problem-set-2-using-shared-memory/158442/7), thanks again to [Samuel Lin or Samuel271828](https://discussions.udacity.com/users/Samuel271828))

 One point I still don't understand is how the placement of the line
 ```
   // if ( absolute_image_position_x >= numCols ||